asezimi/btproxy/README.md

 This repository is forked and modified version from btproxy.

 ### Improvement
-- Added half-inq option which enable you to run btproxy with undiscoverable master device
+- Added half-inq option which enable you to run btproxy with undiscoverable master device.
-- Rewrite small amount of code to surpress deprecated warnings, and execute by python3
+- Rewrite small amount of code to surpress deprecated warnings.
+- Improved Python 3 compatibility.

 ### Bug fix
 - Fixed a issue in _mitm_sdp that prevented it from accepting new connections and getting stuck after both master and slave sockets were removed from fds.